 The two photons annihilation yield is obtained by fitting the $\Delta \phi$ distribution with a background and signal function represented by a second order polynomial and a gaussian.
 The event selection has been designed in order to be as efficient as possible for signal events, benefiting of the reduction of the background coming from the clean-up of the photon candidates.
-The requirements applied are summarized in Table 2.2 along with the number of PADME events in the data sample (described in Section add reference) surviving each cut. correct table The subtracted of the number of background events estimated by the fit:
+The requirements applied are summarized in Table table along with the number of PADME events in the data sample (described in Section add reference) surviving each cut.